 Commenting on figures, TUC General Secretary Frances O’Grady said tomorrow the chancellor was “likely to repeat his claim that disposable incomes continue to rise.
 But official figures prove this is nonsense”.

 “The figures used by the chancellor are meaningless to ordinary people who are concerned about their own money, rather than that of the nation.
 After all, you can’t pay the energy bills with other people’s pay packets,” she said.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.